Union Health Minister Dr Harsh Vardhan recently took to Twitter to highlight the importance of eating walnuts. Take a look!

 Nuts provide a number of benefits and studies suggest that nuts may even decrease the risk of type 2 diabetes.
 A study published in the Journal of the American College of Nutrition found that “nut consumption was associated with a decreased prevalence of selected risk factors for cardiovascular disease, type 2 diabetes, and metabolic syndrome”.

 One of the most prominent characteristics of nuts for people with diabetes is their effect on cholesterol levels which is considered essential because exposure to high blood glucose levels increases the risk of arteries narrowing.
 Almonds and walnuts, which contain a lot of vitamin E, also inhibit the development of plaque that can narrow and clog the arteries.
 Walnuts are one of the richest vegetarian sources of omega-3 fatty acids or unsaturated fat which is most commonly found in fish.
 They are known to increase levels of good cholesterol in the body.

 Are walnuts good for diabetics?

-A 2015 study showed that high blood glucose levels reduced the antioxidant activity of cells.
-This meant that taking walnuts regularly has a protective effect against oxidative stress which is responsible for many of the complications of diabetes.
+A 2015-study showed that high blood glucose levels reduced the antioxidant activity of cells.
+This meant that taking walnuts regularly has a protective effect against oxidative stress which is responsible for many complications rising from diabetes.
 Another study found that consuming 30 grams of walnuts (approximately 7-8 walnuts) daily for a year causes weight loss and reduces fasting insulin levels (a marker of metabolic problems such as diabetes) in people with diabetes.